Is Billie Eilish's "No Time to Die" Actually the Perfect Bond Theme for Today's OO7?

 Stripped of all grandeur, glamour, and theatrically, “No Time to Die” is a brooding, emotional, and subdued mirror of who James Bond has become in the modern era.
 Lonely, brooding, broken, and subdued.

-In Casino Royale (2006), Bond actually did fall in love (Vesper), only to see that woman die in his arms, having been lied to and betrayed along the way.
+In Casino Royale (2006), Bond had fallen in love (Vesper), only to see that woman die in his arms, having been lied to and betrayed along the way.

 In Skyfall (2012), Bond was stripped of everything he relied on (or hid behind) as he tried to protect M (Judy Dench).
 And in the end, he watched his surrogate mother and the one person who believed in him die in his arms.